neams-th-coe/cardinal/doc/content/source/problems/NekRSStandaloneProblem.md

 The smallest possible MOOSE-wrapped input file that can be used to run NekRS standalone cases is shown below.
-This input file in particular runs the `channel` example that ships with the NekRS repository - if you navigate to the `test/tests/nek_standalone/channel` directory, you will see that all the NekRS case files are simply symbolic links to files in the `contrib/nekRS/examples/channel` directory.
-All other input examples shown on this page are also symbolic links to examples that ship with NekRS.
+This input file in particular runs the `channel` example that ships with the NekRS repository - if you navigate to the `test/tests/nek_standalone/channel` directory, you will see that all the NekRS case files are the same as the examples that ship with NekRS.

 In this input file, `casename` is the prefix describing the NekRS input files, i.e. this parameter would be `casename = channel` if the NekRS input files are `channel.re2`,